warte67/SDOM/docs/SDOM_CAPI_Lua_Design_Complete_Integrated.md

 ## 9. Unified C API Dispatch Layer

-For each function identifier in the histogram (e.g. `"SetCaption"`), the generator emits:
+For each function identifier in the histogram (e.g. `"SetCaption"`), the generator inspects the owning **subject kind** and chooses a dispatch template.
+Examples:

+- **Method-table subjects**: require an `SDOM_Handle` (exposed as `void* subject` internally) and route through per-type tables (sample below).
+- **Core singletons**: emit plain `extern "C"` functions that invoke the singleton, no subject argument needed; under the hood the generator still routes through a one-entry method table so diagnostics/overrides behave like any other subject.
+- **Event/EventType subjects**: marshal `SDOM_EventHandle` or event IDs to the existing event router.
+- **Custom subjects**: rely on the custom descriptor to determine arguments, guard rails, and any helper structs.

+Regardless of the template, every callable lands in the same naming/diagnostics scheme so other languages can bind consistently.

 ### 9.1 C API Signature